 - Expediting the transfer of the resulting technology to industry.

 The primary advantage for the industry and government members sponsoring the proposed R&D activities through GUIde is the general and rapid transfer of needed technology to industry.
-The industry engineers that serve on the GUIde Steering Committee are key individuals who decide what technologies are required within their respective companies.
-The GUIde Consortium also provides a mechanism for implementing an integrated national research program in blade vibration.
-One reason for this is that Air Force and NASA representatives key members on the GUIde Steering Committee.
-This results in improved communication and coordination between government and industrial R&D programs.
+The industrial engineers that serve on the GUIde Steering Committee are key individuals who decide what technologies are required within their respective companies.
+The involvement of federal representatives, such as NASA, results in improved communication and collaboration between government and industrial R&D programs.